Marcos-A/UFAprovadesVsAvaluades/README.md

 `pip3 install tika`

-Take into account the first time running the "tika" library it will need to download and install some libraries.
+Take into account the first time running the "tika" library it will need to download and install some Java libraries.
 This process may take a couple of minutes.

+Besides, in case you need to use the script in a server, you'll need to download the Java tika server from Apache and it must be running when you use python-tika.
+Then, the Python-tika module will allow you to make requests to this server from this Python script.

 ## Running
 Run from Terminal: